rightjs/rightjs-docs/docs/en/docs/util/options.md

     cutOptions(arguments) -> Array of arguments without options

-Cuts off an ending options hash from the list of arguments  set them up using the {#setOptions} method and at then returns a new list without the ending hash.
+Cuts off a trailing options hash from the list of arguments, sets the options up using the {#setOptions} method and then returns a new list without the trailing options hash.

     var Klass = new Class({
       include: Options,

       /**
-       * this constructor can take various number of arguments
+       * This constructor can take various numbers of arguments
-       * with an options hash at the end
+       * with an options hash as the last argument.
        */
       initialize: function() {
         var args = this.cutOptions(arguments);